Russell v The Queen: Background

+Appeal to the Judicial Committee

+Russell then appealed to the Judicial Committee of the Privy Council in Britain, the highest court of the British Empire.
+At that time, appeals could go directly to the Judicial Committee from the provincial appellate courts, bypassing the Supreme Court of Canada.

-In a separate case two years later, Charles Russell, a local pub owner, was convicted under the CTA of selling alcohol.
-Russell argued that Parliament cannot delegate its powers to any other part of government.
-The law could best be characterized as either falling into the provinces power to legislate on matters related to taverns and saloons (section 92(9)), property and civil rights (section 92(13)), or matters of a local or private nature (section 92(16)).
+Russell was represented by Judah Benjamin (former Attorney General of the Confederate States of America).
+Benjamin argued that Parliament cannot delegate its powers to any other part of government.
+The law could best be characterized as either falling into the provincial power to legislate on matters related to taverns and saloons (section 92(9) of the Constitution Act, 1867), property and civil rights (section 92(13)), or matters of a local or private nature (section 92(16)).

-Sir Montague Edward Smith rejected Russell's submissions, saying:
+Sir Montague Edward Smith gave the decision for the Judicial Committee.
+He rejected these submissions, saying:

 Smith upheld the law as a valid exercise of federal power under the doctrine of "peace, order and good government" which means that any law that cannot be found to be allocated to the provincial head of power under section 92 must necessarily fall into the residual power granted to the federal government.
 The law was found to be in relation to public order and safety, and thus was a matter of general concern to all of Canada.
 As to the manner of its operation, Smith noted:

 As the issue was decided to fall under the general nature of the "peace, order and good government" power, it was considered unnecessary to determine whether it could have come under a more specific head of federal power.
-In its closing paragraph, the Board emphasized that its abstention from that discussion was not intended to intimate any dissent from the opinion that the Supreme Court of Canada had previously given on the matter.
+In the closing paragraph of the decision, Smith stated the fact that he did not comment on the reasons of the Supreme Court in the earlier case did not mean that the Committee disagreed with the Supreme Court's reasons.

+As was the practice of the Judicial Committee at that time, Smith gave the decision for the entire committee, with no reasons from any of the other judges.